 “Secret Contracts”, an implementation of the Rust-based library CosmWasm, enable computation with private metadata.
 This brings unique use cases to Secret Network which simply aren’t possible on other blockchains.

-Secret Contracts have a number of real-life applications including user-side encrypted data storage and communication, NFTs with private content and ownership, lending protocols with private collateralization information, and any application requiring true on-chain randomness.
+Secret Contracts have many real-life use cases including user-side encrypted data storage and communication, NFTs with private content and ownership, lending protocols with private collateralization information, and any application requiring true on-chain randomness.

-The nature of Secret Network also means that all of the Dapps benefit from being resistant to MEV attacks due to the encrypted mempool and state of the chain.
+The nature of Secret Network also means that all dApps benefit MEV resistancy.
+Attacks are not possible due to the encrypted mempool and state of the chain.
 All users on Secret are protected from front-running and information disparity by default.

 Secret Network's native coin is called “SCRT”.
 It is used for gas fees, governance, and staking towards network security.